-Previous research has pointed out that individuals who experienced neglect and abuse as children have decreased volumes of white matter in various areas of the brain.
+Previous research has pointed out that individuals who experienced neglect and abuse as children have decreased volumes of

 White matter consists in myelinated axons, which are the projections of nerve cells allowing electric impulses to “travel” around and carry information, while myelin is the isolating “coating” in which these tracts are sheathed.
 Myelin helps these electrical impulses to travel faster, allowing information to propagate efficiently.

 The volume and structure of white matter correlate with an individual’s capacity for learning, and this component of the brain keeps on developing throughout early adulthood – unlike gray matter.

 Although these changes – regarding the volume of white matter in people who have undergone abuse as children – have been noted before, other studies used MRI to scan the brains of the participants.

 Dr. Lutz and team instead decided to study brain samples collected postmortem, in order to better understand what happens at a molecular level.

 The researchers analyzed samples collected from the brains of 78 individuals who had died due to suicide.
 All the brain samples were obtained using the Douglas Bell Canada Brain Bank.

 Of these people, 27 had been diagnosed with depression and had undergone severe abuse in their childhood, 25 had been diagnosed with depression but had no history of childhood abuse, and 26 had not been diagnosed with any mental disorder and had no history of child abuse.